 A merged-as edge connects a PR to the commit that it merged, assuming the PR was merged.

 Status and Caveats

 The GitHub plugin is still in beta.
 It tends to assign reasonable Cred scores to contributors.
-It is worth noting however that all merged PRs currently mint the same amount of Cred.
+It is worth noting though that all merged PRs currently mint the same amount of Cred.
 Minting Cred only on merged PRs provides some level of review, and reduces the probability of spam attacks (low value PRs submitted just to get Cred).
 However, not all PRs are equally valuable.
-While we have not found this a problem in SourceCred, a tight knit and high trust community, in larger, lower trust communities, this could incentivize quantity over quantity.
+While we have not found this a problem in SourceCred, a tight knit and high trust community, in larger, lower trust communities this could incentivize quantity over quantity.

 We intend to address this by moving Cred minting further away from raw activity and towards actions that require review, e.g.:

 - Minting Cred when a release is created.

 - Minting Cred when a feature is added (via the Initiatives Plugin).